logicalclocks/hops-docs/docs/user_guide/tensorflow/experiment.rst

 Where do I go from here?
 ------------------------

-We have prepared several notebooks in the TensorFlow tour on HopsWorks with examples for running parallel experiments on Hops.
+We have prepared several notebooks in the TensorFlow tour on Hopsworks with examples for running parallel experiments on Hops.